shinefrequency/rapidquery/README.md

 # INNER JOIN "employees" AS "mgr" ON "emp"."manager_id" = "mgr"."id"
 ```

-It's so hard and un-readable.
+It's so hard and unreadable.

 **With AliasedTable**
 ```python